*If your session will be held in my studio, I’ll provide you with the address and directions via email*

 • Avoid combining too many dark or too many light colors = no contrast

 • Family Studio Portraits – We suggest coordinating neutrals OR neutrals with a pop of color (see newborn portraits below).
 A neutral colored wall is used for our family/larger group shots in the studio.
-However, we do have a large selection of colorful backdrops for babies & kids!
+However, we do have a large selection of colorful and patterned backdrops for babies & kids!

 • Newborn Portraits – Mom & Dad (& Siblings) please wear neutral tones in the SAME color or as close as possible.
 Color suggestions are listed in the newborn prep section above.